Coronavirus information for patients and carers

 The vaccine is being offered in some hospitals and in many community locations to:

 The vaccine will be offered more widely, and at other locations, as soon as possible.You need to be registered with a GP surgery in England to get the vaccine.
-You can register with a GP if you do not have one.Recent guidance is that unpaid carers are eligible for the vaccine at the same time as the person they care for.
-You need to be registered as a carer.
-Please do this on your GP website if possible.
+You can register with a GP if you do not have one.Unpaid carers are one of the priority groups.
+Register as a carer with your GP to make sure you get the vaccine when your turn comes.
+You should be able to do this on your GP website.
 Please wait to be contacted about the vaccine.
 The NHS will let you know when it is your turn.
 It is important not to contact the NHS for a vaccination before then.
 To find out more visit the NHS coronavirus vaccine page or download the leaflets below:Covid-19 vaccine leaflets in a range of languages and formats

 020 3228 6000